maulafaza/Coding-Standards/README.md

 Born Digital Coding Standards
 ===

 WordPress already has own [complete standards](https://codex.wordpress.org/WordPress_Coding_Standards) that cover *PHP, HTML, CSS, and JavaScript*.
 But we're open to other's coding standards.
-It raises some *point of view* which is interesting to be discussed.
+It makes us open-minded and even give us better style :)

 With these standards, at least we can:
  * Unify coding styles